A just-published study in the journal BMC Medicine found that vegans and vegetarians have a higher risk of fracture than omnivores.

 Synopsis

 A British study followed the diets of about 65,000 participants over almost two decades.
 It compared the fracture outcomes of vegans, vegetarians, pescatarians (who eat fish but no other meat), and non-vegetarians.
 They found that non-meat eaters were more likely to fracture a bone.
-However, the study results require closer examination.
+However, the results are more nuanced than they appear.

 A Closer Look At The Results